x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/validate-connectors.md

    ![Shows a connector from Microsoft 365 or Office 365 to an Exchange Server that is turned off and has failed validation.](../../media/94d4c6ed-70d0-4a1d-915b-9d089f58d714.png)

 3. When you select a connector for mail flow that originates in Microsoft 365 or Office 365, you can choose the **Validate this connector** link.
-You can also see whether the connector was validated previously as shown in the following screen shot.
+You can also see whether the connector was validated previously as shown in the followig screen shot.

    ![Shows a connector that was previously validated and a link to validate the connector again.](../../media/e563a5dd-5e3c-4e78-8d3b-1e4b05a8e5d1.png)